lelouchneo/tyk-docs/.github/pull_request_template.md

 ## Checklist
 <!-- Go over all the following points, and put an `x` in all the boxes that apply -->
 - [ ] I have [reviewed the guidelines](../CONTRIBUTING.md) for contributing to this repository.
+- [ ] I have [read the technical guidelines](../CONTRIBUTING-TECHNICAL-GUIDE.md) for contributing to this repository.
 - [ ] Make sure you have started *your change* off *our latest `master`*.